AnasnasiaKartashova/infopy/README.md

-This is a simple site with three endpoints.
+This is a simple site with four endpoints.